-- Ensure that all aspects of landing area and run up are safe for the athletes. - Ensure that the brackets that support the crossbars are facing the opposite upright. - Allow athletes a practice jump(s) to check their run up if possible. - Set bar at correct starting height (see measuring bar height below). - The uprights and landing area should be designed so that there is a clearance of at least 100mm between them to avoid displacement of the crossbar through movement of the landing bag making contact with the uprights.
+- Ensure that all aspects of landing area and run up are safe for the athletes. - Ensure that the brackets that support the crossbars are facing the opposite upright. - Explain, and where new participants are involved, demonstrate the appropriate technique. - Allow athletes a practice jump(s) to check their run up if possible. - Set bar at correct starting height (see measuring bar height below). - The uprights and landing area should be designed so that there is a clearance of at least 100mm between them to avoid displacement of the crossbar through movement of the landing bag making contact with the uprights.